What is Retro_Vision ?

 At Retro_Vision, one of the first things you'll likely notice is that all reviews have ratings in the form of numbers ranging from 1 to 10, with 1 being the worst possible score, and 10 being reserved for only the best of the best.
 The scores should take into account my own opinion, and also other player's opinions, based on the game's overall reputation.

 Here's a list with every score and their meaning for further clarification:

 The worst a game can possibly be.
 These types of games are not worth the investment of your time and money, nor your patience as you're surely going to need a lot to go through such dread.
 You should avoid them at all costs unless you want to be traumatized forever.
-You'll rarely or possibly never see games scored this low in here, as these types of games are usually easy to avoid.
+You'll rarely or possibly never see games scored this low in here, as these types of games are usually easy to spot and avoid.